nelsonjchen/scoreboard-retro/README.md

 > Retro Scoreboard

-Used for Southern California Retro Gaming Expo scoreboard for the World Champion Ships 1990 reproduction cartridge.
-Needed something that'll work from a phone.
+Used for Southern California Retro Gaming Expo scoreboard for the Nintendo World championship 1990 reproduction cartridge.
+Needed something that'll work from a phone and some pretty formatting for people coming in.
+This'll do.

+WARNING: No authentication setup.
+Be nice or just hide.

 Ripped Logo: http://cphthegamer.deviantart.com/art/Nintendo-World-Championships-1990-Logo-620207610